HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-23-Quality-Time.md

   > information - names, dates, library call numbers, for instance - but not
   > so good a place for thoughtful text.

-  It's near impossible for me to get into a calm state of mind when staing at a screen.
+  It's near impossible for me to get into a calm state of mind when staring at a screen.
   If I can turn it off it's a huge win.
-  (Unfortunaltely the same holds true for for iPad screens as well.
-Even in Nightshift mode. epaper might be different.
+  (Unfortunately the same holds true for for iPad screens as well.
+Even in Night-shift mode. epaper might be different.
 I have not tried it, yet.)

 * **Print out manuals** or at least get an offline version to read on the screen.